 Christine Echeverri, MA

-Owner, publisher, author, educator, artist
+Founder, publisher, author, educator, artist

 Christine Echeverri, a native Angeleno, grew up steeped in experience that gave her a deep appreciation for cultural diversity.
 As a child, her education covered a wide spectrum of options, from private school to public visual arts magnets.
 She later went on to receive a B.A. in World Arts and Cultures from UCLA and a M.A. in Economics from Cal State L.A.